StyraInc/awesome-opa/README.md

 - [Docker Security Checker](https://github.com/madhuakula/docker-security-checker) - OPA Rego policies for Dockerfile Security checks using Conftest ([blog](https://blog.madhuakula.com/dockerfile-security-checks-using-opa-rego-policies-with-conftest-32ab2316172f))
 - [Dockerfile security](https://github.com/gbrindisi/dockerfile-security) - A collection of OPA rules to statically analyze Dockerfiles to improve security

+### Containers

+ - [Konveyor Forklift Validation Service](https://github.com/konveyor/forklift-validation) - VM migration suitability assessment to avoid migrating VMs that are not fit for Kubevirt.
+Rules are applied on all the VMs of the source provider (VMware) during the initial inventory collection, then whenever a VM configuration changes.

 ## WebAssembly (WASM)

 - [NPM module](https://github.com/open-policy-agent/npm-opa-wasm/) - a small SDK for using WebAssembly (wasm) compiled Open Policy Agent Rego policies